subvertnormality/mosaic/README.md

 Mosaic can also use internal Norns sound sources and manage devices like Crow, Just Friends, and Ansible via i2c by installing [n.b.](https://github.com/sixolet/nb/) mods.
 These mods will appear in Mosaic's device list once installed and activated in the Norns settings menu.
 Ensure the n.b. mod is on the allow list to use with Mosaic.
 See [Norns sound sources with n.b.](#norns-sound-sources-with-nb) for more information.

+##### MIDI Keyboard Input

+You can input notes, velocity, and chords using a MIDI keyboard.
+You can do this live, using live record, or by holding down a step and pressing the keys on your keyboard.
+When setting on a per step basis, the length of these inputs requires manual selection.
+To do this, ensure you have your desired channel selected on _Mosaic_.
+Then, while holding the desired step, press the corresponding key on your keyboard.
+If you are on the mask page of your Norns, the values you input will display as locks.

+By default, the keyboard maps the steps to the currently selected scale on the white keys, with the root note of your selected scale starting from C. You can adjust this mapping in the settings of Mosaic to better suit your musical preferences or project requirements.

+##### MIDI Controller Mapping
+_Mosaic_ provides comprehensive support for MIDI mapping of channel controls through the Norns MIDI Map function.
+This allows you to assign MIDI controls to various parameters, enabling real-time control via compatible MIDI hardware.
+Your MIDI device must support relative (binary offset).

+To map your MIDI device to a channel control, navigate to the parameters menu on your norns device and scroll down to the "Mosaic Midi Mapping" section.
+Select your desired control type and enter the parameters menu on your Norns by holding K1 (system key) and pressing K3 (enter key).
+Now select your desired parameter.

+Map "selected channel parameters" when you want to control a specific parameter of the currently selected channel.
+Map "channel parameters" when you want to control a parameter of a specific channel regardless of which channel is selected.

+Configure your parameter map as follows:

+Input (In) range: 1 to 2
+Output (Out) range: -1.0 to 1.0
+Accumulation (Accum): Enabled (set to "Yes")

+Trig params, masks and channel memory are all able to be mapped to your MIDI device.

 ## Getting Around Mosaic